The International Microbiota Observatory: what is it? Welcome to the results page

 2023 archive

-Discover the resultsA new partnership for its third edition
+Discover the resultsA new focus for its fourth edition: the first 1,000 days of life

 In 2024, a multidisciplinary international scientific committee was set up to: